-- 2.8 Once the CIL rate (or rates) has been set, the total amount payable is calculated on the basis of the gross internal area (GIA) of any net additional liable development. - 2.9 To provide a very simple illustration, if the CIL rate for residential development is £100 per $m^2$ and a developer proposes to build one new house with a GIA of $100m^2$ the amount payable through CIL would be £10,000 (i.e. £100 x $100m^2$ ). - 2.10 Similarly if a developer were proposing to build 10 new houses each with a GIA of $100m^2$ the total amount payable through CIL would be £100,000 (i.e. £100 x $100m^2$ x 10). - 2.11-It should be noted that CIL is charged on the basis of any net additional liable floorspace.
-In other words if a new development of 10,000m involves the demolition of 5,000m of existing floorspace, CIL is only chargeable on the 5,000m of additional floorspace over and above what existed previously (i.e. the net amount).
-Further detail on how CIL is calculated is set out at Appendix 1. - 2.11 Payment for of CIL can be made 'in-kind' by providing land and/or infrastructure instead of money. as well as by money.
-It is for the charging authority to choose whether to accept payment (in whole or in part) in this way, by land. - 2.12 West Oxfordshire District Council proposes to accept payment of land and/or infrastructure 'in kind' in appropriate cases, for example where there may be time, cost and efficiency benefits in accepting land or completed infrastructure and/or where there would be increased certainty over delivery timescales. - 2.122.13 In accordance with the CIL regulations the Council will prepare a separate policy document setting out the conditions of any such payment in kind in detail. - 2.13 Further detail on how CIL is calculated is set out at Appendix 1.
+2.8 Once the CIL rate (or rates) has been set, the total amount payable is calculated on the basis of the gross internal area (GIA) of any net additional liable development.

+- 2.9 To provide a very simple illustration, if the CIL rate for residential development is £100 per $m^2$ and a developer proposes to build one new house with a GIA of $100m^2$ the amount payable through CIL would be £10,000 (i.e. £100 × $100m^2$ ). - 2.10 Similarly if a developer were proposing to build 10 new houses each with a GIA of $100m^2$ the total amount payable through CIL would be £100,000 (i.e. £100 x $100m^2$ x 10). - 2.11 It should be noted that CIL is charged on the basis of any net additional liable floorspace.
+In other words if a new development of 10,000m2 involves the demolition of 5,000m2 of existing floorspace, CIL is only chargeable on the 5,000m2 of additional floorspace over and above what existed previously (i.e. the net amount).
+Further detail on how CIL is calculated is set out at Appendix 1.Payment of CIL can be made 'in-kind' by providing land and/or infrastructure instead of money.
+It is for the charging authority to choose whether to accept payment (in whole or in part) in this way. - 2.12 West Oxfordshire District Council proposes to accept payment of land and/or infrastructure 'in kind' in appropriate cases, for example where there may be time, cost and efficiency benefits in accepting land or completed infrastructure and/or where there would be increased certainty over delivery timescales. - 2.13 In accordance with the CIL regulations the Council will prepare a separate policy document setting out the conditions of any such payment in kind in detail.